Hi there, my name is Lindie. I am a trained pre- and post-natal dietician.

 My own infertility story started 2 years after I got married.

-I was diagnosed with hypogonadotropic, hypogonadism (HH) and polycystic ovarian syndrome (PCOS).
-I had no response on oral ovulation induction medication and eventually had to move over to FSH injections.
+I was diagnosed with multiple fertility issues, I had no response on oral ovulation induction medication and eventually had to move over to FSH injections.

 During my 3rd stimulation cycle I fell pregnant, but sadly had a miscarriage shortly thereafter.